bcgov/mobile-signing-service/README.md

 pgdata:/var/lib/postgresql/data postgres
 ```

-Onces running connect to the running container and use `psql` to run the following SQL commands to create your applicaiton user and database.
+Onces running connect to the running container and use `psql` to run the following SQL commands to create your application user and database.
 The extra `-c` arguments can be skipped if needed but I prefer to adjust column and lines.

 ```console
 docker exec -i -t $1 /bin/bash -c "export COLUMNS=`tput cols`; export LINES=`tput lines`; exec bash";